 Honda has launched a new Modulo X variant for the Vezel (HR-V) crossover in its home market in Japan.
-The Vezel was launched back in 2013 and is nearing its production run, with these new versions Honda intends to keep the sales intact before the new model replaces it.
+The Vezel was launched back in 2013 and is nearing the end of its production run, with these new versions Honda intends to keep the sales intact before the new model replaces it.

 Related: 2019 JDM Toyota Corolla Launched

 There are two trims available– Touring and Hybrid.
 The Touring trim features a 1.5 liter VTEC turbocharged four-cylinder engine with 172 hp of power and 220 Nm of torque, mated to a CVT transmission sending power to the front wheels.
 The Hybrid utilizes Sport Hybrid i-DCD system that consists of an Atkinson-cycle 1.5 liter i-VTEC engine (132 hp and 156 Nm) and an electric motor (22 hp and 160 Nm) paired to a 7-speed dual-clutch transmission.
 The Hybrid version is available with either front or all-wheel drive.